Tax in New Zealand

 A tax on goods and services (GST) of 15% is included in the price of most items.

-If you have a taxable activity in New Zealand, you may need to be Goods and Services Tax (GST) registered.
-For more information on GST visit the IR website
+If you are running a business in New Zealand, you may need to be Goods and Services Tax (GST) registered.
+For more information on registering for GST visit the IR website.

 People becoming tax residents in New Zealand may qualify for a temporary tax exemption on some of their foreign income.
 The exemption lasts for four calendar years (up to 49 months).
 The exemption has the following conditions: